FabianKnebel/FabianKnebel/README.md

 - 👋 Hi, I’m @FabianKnebel
-- 👀 I’m interested in Python, efficiency, data and law
+- 👀 I’m interested in Python, C#, efficiency, data and law
 - 🌱 I’m currently learning kivy
 - 📫 How to reach me ...